Small Business Insurance

 General liability insurance matters regardless of your business’s size.
 While workers’ compensation mandates usually kick in at certain employee thresholds, a small business owner should have general liability coverage even if they have no employees.
 That's because there’s no predicting when a visitor could slip at your business, suffer an injury, and sue you for their accident.

-How much do general liability and workers’ compensation insurance cost for small businesses?
+How much do general liability and workers’ comp insurance cost for small businesses?

 A small business owner calculating their small business insurance payments